biojs/edu/README.md

 1. Fork the repository at [Github](https://github.com/biojs/edu)
 2. Do awesomeness!
 3. Send a pull request to [biojs/edu](https://github.com/biojs/edu)
+4. Go back to step 2 and stay there as long as you want.
-4. If we merge your pull request, you get commit access.
+5. If we merge two or three pull requests, you get commit access.
 BAM.
-Go back to step 2 and stay there as long as you want.

 Contributor list